Depictions of Muhammad: Background

-In Islam, although nothing in the Quran explicitly bans images, some supplemental hadith explicitly ban the drawing of images of any living creature; other hadith tolerate images, but never encourage them.
+Although nothing in the Quran explicitly bans images, some supplemental hadith explicitly ban the drawing of images of any living creature; other hadith tolerate images, but never encourage them.
 Hence, most Muslims avoid visual depictions of any prophet or messenger such as Muhammad, Moses, and Abraham.

 Most Sunni Muslims believe that visual depictions of all the prophets and messengers should be prohibited and are particularly averse to visual representations of Muhammad.
 The key concern is that the use of images can encourage shirk or "idolatry".
 In Shia Islam, however, images of Muhammad are quite common nowadays even though historically, Shia scholars opposed such depictions.
 (Note: Thomas Walker Arnold says "It was not merely Sunni schools of law but Shia jurists also who fulminated against this figured art.
 Because the Persians are Shiites, many Europeans writers have assumed that the Shia sect had not the same objection to representing living being as the rival set of the Sunni; but such an opinion ignores the fact that Shiisum did not become the state church in Persia until the rise of the Safivid dynasty at the beginning of the 16th century.")
 Still, many Muslims who take a stricter view of the supplemental traditions will sometimes challenge any depiction of Muhammad, including those created and published by non-Muslims.

 Many major religions have experienced times during their history when images of their religious figures were forbidden.
 In Judaism, one of the Ten Commandments states "Thou shalt not make unto thee any graven image", while in the Christian New Testament all covetousness (greed) is defined as idolatry.
 During the periods of Byzantine Iconoclasm in the eighth century, and again during the ninth century, visual representations of sacred figures were forbidden by the Ecumenical Patriarchate of Constantinople, and only the Christian cross could be depicted in churches.
 The visual representation of Jesus and other religious figures remains a concern in parts of stricter Protestant Christianity.